kc-frontend-team-4/quarantine-chill/README.md

 2. Set-up a MongoDB database: Either set-up a [MongoDB Atlas](https://cloud.mongodb.com) database, or install and configure a local DB for testing

 3. Create a ".env.local" file, that contains your credentials.
-If you followed the [`mongodb_atlas_guide.md`](./mongodb_atlas_guide.md) tutorial, you will have already done this.

-    - This file WILL NOT go into your git repo (because it is in .gitignore).
-      If you will be using the supplied run.sh, it should be in the following
+    - If you will be using the supplied run.sh, it should be in the following
       format:

         export MONGODB_URI='mongodb://USERNAME:PASSWORD@something.com:1234/DB_NAME'